2gatherproject/decentralized-social-apps-guide/README.md

 * [3box](https://3box.io/) Nascent social networking platform using Ethereum and OrbitDB (IPFS-based)
 * [DSNP](https://www.dsnp.org/) Decentralized Social Network Protocol - a public social graph completely disconnected from financial incentives from [Amplica Labs](https://amplica.io/) and [Project Liberty](https://projectliberty.io/), built on [Frequency](https://www.frequency.xyz/) and [Polkadot](https://polkadot.network/)
+* [Holepunch](https://docs.holepunch.to/) - Holepunch equips developers with a powerful suite of independent components to effortlessly construct peer-to-peer applications.
+Includes information on Hypercore, Hyperbee, Hyperdrive, Autobase, HyperDHT, and Hyperswarm open source projects.
 * [Mix platform](https://www.mix-blockchain.org/) - Using Ethereum and IPFS
 * [Matrix platform](https://matrix.org/) - Matrix is an extendable social messaging platform that is currently federated/distributed, but they are looking into a [fully decentralized P2P version](https://fosdem.org/2020/schedule/event/dip_p2p_matrix/) with an innovative approach that puts the federated server onto people's devices!
 Something to watch - A [discussion room](https://matrix.to/#/#p2p:matrix.org) is available to follow developments.
 Strongly private group messaging using MegOlm double-ratchet.
 Supports [bridges](https://matrix.org/bridges/) to existing "walled garden" corporate networks and custom [bots](https://matrix.org/bots/).
 Matrix is governed through an transparent, participatory process overseen by the [Matrix Foundation](https://matrix.org/foundation/).
 Element is Matrix's reference client (see above).
 * [Spritely](https://spritelyproject.org/) - An alpha ecosystem of protocols and projects leveraging ActivityPub and Object Capabilities